-All students experience stressors and challenges at some point, and seeking support is beneficial.
-Such challenges may be the result of academic concerns (such as those related to particular assignments or content in a course), or they may be more personal in nature (such as concerns related to relationships, mental health, loss, identities, alcohol or drugs, housing or food security, or finances, among other things).
-If you experience these or other difficulties, please consider seeking support from the resources available to you.
+All students experience stressors and challenges at some point, and seeking support is both normal and beneficial.
+Such challenges may be the result of academic concerns (such as those related to particular assignments or content in a course), or they may be more personal in nature (such as concerns related to relationships, mental health, medical issues, loss, identities, alcohol or drugs, housing or food security, finances, or local/world events, among other things).
+If you experience these or other difficulties that are impacting your well-being and/or academic work, please consider seeking support from the resources available to you.

-- For concerns related to this course, please feel free to contact me.
+- For questions or concerns related to this course, please contact me.
 I am invested in your success and will support your success in the ways I can. - Additionally, you have access to the many resources SLU provides in support of your personal wellness.
 You will find a list of available resources on the Well-being page of the SLU website.

-If you or someone you know is experiencing a crisis: please consult the Crisis Support and Warning Signs on the University Counseling Center website.
+If you or someone you know is experiencing a crisis: please consult Crisis Support and Warning Signs on the University Counseling Center website or call the University Counseling Center at 314-977-TALK (8255) and press #9 to be connected to a behavioral health nurse 24/7.